 The story of the three Hebrew young men in the fiery furnace is found in Daniel chapter 3.
 King Nebuchadnezzar made an image of gold, ninety feet high and nine feet wide, and set it up on the plain of Dura in the province of Babylon (Daniel 3:1).

 Nebuchadnezzar commanded that all people should be present for the dedication of the image.
 This attendance was to be a test of loyalty for all.
-And “He then summoned the satraps, prefects, governors, advisers, treasurers, judges, magistrates and all the other provincial officials to come to the dedication of the image he had set up (Daniel 3:2-3).
+And he then summoned the satraps, prefects, governors, advisers, treasurers, judges, magistrates and all the other provincial officials to come to the dedication of the image he had set up” (Daniel 3:2-3).

 Once the crowd of officials was gathered, they were given orders to bow down and worship the image.
-“As soon as you hear the sound of the horn, flute, zither, lyre, harp, pipes and all kinds of music, you must fall down and worship the image of gold that King Nebuchadnezzar has set up.
+The king commanded, “As soon as you hear the sound of the horn, flute, zither, lyre, harp, pipes and all kinds of music, you must fall down and worship the image of gold that King Nebuchadnezzar has set up.
 Whoever does not fall down and worship will immediately be thrown into a blazing furnace…” (Daniel 3:4-7).

 The Jews Accused of Disloyalty

 Jealous government officials didn’t like “foreigners” getting more prominent government positions than the local citizens.
 These officials were watching the faithful Jews and they recognized that their faith will not allow them to bow down to idols.
 So, they said to King Nebuchadnezzar,